krzysu/blog.myviews.pl/pages/posts/en/2018-03-elm/elm.md

 I could think about some hybrid architecture, where Elm is responsible for business logic and exposes an API by ports, to communicate with View built in React...
 But it's probably a huge over-engineering ;)

-My verdict is: **Elm is great for learning, becoming a better programmer, side projects or small commercial projects.** But I would need a lot of convincing from someone better with Elm than me to agree to use it in a big commercial project.
+My verdict is: **Elm is great for learning, becoming a better programmer, side projects or small commercial projects.** But I would need a lot of convincing from someone better with Elm to agree to use it in a big commercial project.
 Sorry, let's see Elm version 1.0.

 ### Looking forward